 Welcome to the NVB Preconference!

-We are pleased to announce the second nonverbal behavior (NVB) preconference at SPSP, which will take place Thursday, January 17 in New Orleans!
+We are pleased to announce the third annual nonverbal behavior (NVB) preconference at SPSP, which will take place Thursday, February 13 in Austin, TX!
 The preconference will include invited addresses from leaders in the field, brief talks (in the data blitz tradition of SPSP), and a poster session.
 This preconference offers a unique opportunity to meet others who share your research interests, to network, to present your most recent findings, and to learn what others are doing!

 Competitively selected brief talks, which offer a chance for researchers and students to present their findings in paper form, as opposed to poster form.